-Diploma in Computer Information Technology (D25260)
+Diploma in Information Technology (D25590)

 The Computer Information Technology curriculum is designed to prepare graduates for employment with organizations that use computers to process, manage, and communicate information.
 This is a flexible program, designed to meet community information systems needs.

 Course work includes computer systems terminology and operations, logic, operating systems, database, data communications/networking, and related business topics.
 Studies will provide experience for students to implement, support, and customize industry-standard information systems.

 Graduates should qualify for a wide variety of computer-related, entry-level positions that provide opportunities for advancement with increasing experience and ongoing training.
 Duties may include systems maintenance and troubleshooting, support and training, and business applications design and implementation.

 Refer to the catalog for the current suggested sequence of courses.
 The catalog is located here.
 You must see an advisor to register and enroll.
 The advisor will ensure you are placed in the right sequence of courses to meet your academic and program completion needs.